Kerem-Haeger/blue-waves-diving/README.md

 - Information about dive spots could be included with an interactive map.
 - Returning users could be able to leave a review directly on the webiste.
 - A more interactive Gallery section/page would enhance the experience, such as a slideshow, or cards which can be navigated by the user.
+- The contact form currently does not do anything, except lead the user to a 'Success'page, confirming receipt of their information.
+In order for the form to be useful, it should send the information to the dive center, which can be implemented, once the course continues (please also see Unfixed Bugs)

 ## Testing